jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 You hopefully remember that the cache access granularity is a *block* (e.g., 64B).
 So, even if you only want 4B of data, you have to get an entire 64B block.

-So, what we're going to do is to make sure that the data that is accessed frequently by each thread is in a *different* cache block.
+So, what we're going to do is make sure that the data that is accessed frequently by each thread is in a *different* cache block.
 Since we know that each integer is 4B, we are going to space out our accesses by 16 integers ($$ 16 \times 4 = 64 $$).
 See the code based on implementation 3 below.